Information for new arrivals

 All user file spaces, both UNIX and Windows, are housed on a file server.
 This means that it is possible to access your Windows space (if you have one) from within UNIX and vice versa.

 Although we have quite a lot of disc space, we also have a lot of people, so we have to manage the space carefully.
 Furthermore, we have a limited backup capability which imposes restrictions on the amount of backed-up filespace we can allocate each user.
 You will find that you have a filespace quota, which limits the amount of material you have on disc.
 You will probably find your default quota quite generous and adequate for some time, but if you are an experienced user and have brought material with you from another site you may require more.
 Do not despair.
 Within reason, your quota can be increased to give you enough space to do your work.
-Before asking for an increase, you should check your files carefully for wasted space such as old emacs backup files, object code, TEX output which can be recreated etc. You should also learn about the gzip command, which can save a vast amount of space by compressing infrequently used files.
+Before asking for an increase, you should check your files carefully for wasted space such as old emacs backup files, object code, browser cache which can be recreated etc. You should also learn about the gzip command, which can save a vast amount of space by compressing infrequently used files.

 Space that is not backed up (aka scratch space) is available, either on a shared disc (UNIX = /anfs/bigdisc, Windows = \\filer\bigdisc\*) or locally on a workstation.
 UNIX users: To create local scratch space for yourself run sudo mkscratchdir on the specific machine - this will create a directory /local/scratch/login-name.